shanet/pirep/README.md

 ```
 git clone git@github.com:shanet/pirep.git

 bundle install
 yarn install

-sudo -u postgres createuser --createdb `whoami`  # Potentially not needed if this default user & database already exists
+# Potentially not needed if this default user & database already exists (note that the user must be a superuser to install db extensions when loading the db schema below)
+sudo -u postgres createuser --createdb --superuser `whoami`

 rails db:create
 rails db:schema:load
 rails db:seed              # Note the admin account credentials that will be printed
 bin/dev                    # Starts web server, Dart SASS compiler, and background jobs runner
 ```

 The server will be running on `http://localhost:3000`.